Major Requirements (SF State Bulletin: Degree Requirements)

 |What should I know as a transfer student?||

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||

 |What should I know as a Freshman?||

+Almost any of our lower-division courses are great for freshmen year study of Philosophy, and also fulfill your general education (GE) requirements.
 We recommend taking the following general education courses in your first year:

 Services provided for: Undergraduate students pursuing a major, minor or certificate in the College of Liberal and Creative Arts.